teunispolak/teunispolak.github.io/home.hccnet.nl/m.holst/RoeiWeb/On Rowing.md

 <br/>

-zzzMarinus van Holst, creator of the "On Rowing" website passed away in 2018, at 85 years of age.
+zzzzMarinus van Holst, creator of the "On Rowing" website passed away in 2018, at 85 years of age.

 A mechanical engineer and professor emeritus at Delft University of Technology, Marinus was also a member of the Dutch rowing clubs Nautilus and De Laak.
 Combining his interests in mechanical engineering and rowing, Marinus published many articles as well as a website on mechanics in rowing.